Ohjurot/DualSense-Windows/README.md

 - ~~Reading the input state from the controller using USB~~.
 DONE!
 - ~~Reading basic input via bluetooth~~.
 DONE!
 - ~~Writing Output state to the controller using USB~~.
 DONE!
+- ~~Controlling and reading the adaptive triggers.~~ DONE!
 - Writing basic Output state via bluetooth. *Work in progress*
-- Controlling and reading the adaptive triggers. *Work in progress*
+- Addition output parameters. *Work in progress*
+- Documenting the raw protocol.
 - Documenting the API
-- Documenting the raw protocol
 - Updating the github repo and publish release

 First preview should be released before 28.11.2020 (The hard work is done - The USB protocol is, at least partially, reverse engineered)